-Details Within Roman society the hearth fire held great importance, not only within the household, but for the Empire as a whole.
+Within Roman society, the hearth fire held great importance within the household and the Empire as a whole.
 The virgin Goddess Vesta was held in high regard as the keeper of the eternal hearth fire and the guardian of the Roman people.
-As well as, being a goddess of the home, the family and bakers.
+As well as being a goddess of the home, the family and bakers.
 (She was a busy lady)

-The Temple Of Vesta in Rome, as with most temples to Vesta, is recognisable for its circular structure which includes an area that was not open to the public, where the eternal hearth fire burned.
-This fire was tended to by the Vestal Virgins and only extinguished once a year on March 1st , which was original the date of the Roman new year.
-If the fire were to go out at any other time it would be considered an omen of disaster for Rome.
+The Temple of Vesta in Rome, as with most temples to Vesta, is recognisable for its circular structure, which includes an area that was not open to the public, where the eternal hearth fire burned.
+This fire was tended to by the Vestal Virgins and only extinguished once a year on March 1st, originally the Roman new year.
+If the fire were to go out at any other time, it would be considered an omen of disaster for Rome.

 The Roman festival of Vestalia was celebrated from June 7th till 15th.

 White Earthenware or Pipe clay